 Below: According to me, one of the best playing guitars in the collection, the Goya Rangemaster.
 Made in Italy.
 As is the beautiful Red Galanti and the Espana 335.
 The Espana is identical to the VOX Lynx.
 The GL Rangemaster is another outstanding Italian guitar.
 Lastly is a token Airline Bass with a white Gumby headstock.

 Below: More unusual suspects.
 Another Kawai 4 p/u Bison-like beast.
 Then, the ever-popular but VERY hard to find 1967 Teisco May Queen.
-(You can find a nice May Queen re-issue on the 1990+ page).
+(You can find a nice May Queen re-issue on the 1990+ page and another recent Eastwood Custom Shop model here).
 A very rare Norma split p/u Barney Kessel design.
 The timeless Teisco ET460 Del Ray and a simple Sekova Bison.

 Below: As you can see, we got our walls painted the other day, hope you like it!
 Anyway, on the left is an AWESOME Kawai Bass.
 This baby looks, feels, plays like no other Bass from its time.
 REALLY well made, big and heavy (the picture scale looks small but this is bigger than a Fender Precision).
 Next to that is a nice Silvertone Mosrite with slider controls.
+You can see the inspiration for the Sidejack Series in many of these guitars.
 Interesting because it as an indiviual slider volume for each pickup, so you can dial in an unlimited variety of tones.
 A 1965 Hofner Galaxie.
 An early 1960’s Vivona which was made by EKO, and a wee Hi-Tone.
 Wee guitar, HUGE head.
 Great canoe paddle.

 Below: Here is a nice ’62 Fender Musicmaster.
 Then two sweet GOYA Rangemasters and a wacky Galanti.
 Cool, Rare, but wacky!
 Next is one of my current favorites, a 6-string Espana Viola shaped guitar.
 Extremely well made guitar.
 This guitar was also made at the VOX factory, and shares all the same parts and finish ast the 335 style Espana pictured way up above.

 Below: A beautiful Ampeg AMUB-1 Fretless Bass.
 Nice piece.
-Next, a MINT 60’s Airline Barney Kessel featuring the very cool “Kleenex Box” pickups.
+Eastwood has been making some excellent re-issue versions of this in fretless EUB-1 and fretted EEB-1 versions.
+Next, a MINT 60’s Airline Barney Kessel featuring the very cool “Kleenex Box” pickups, another current Custom Shop Reissue.
 Next is NOT a Univox Hi-Flyer, but a RAVEN.
 This is exactly the same as the Univox, but was imported to Canada under the brand Raven.
 Then, a 9.5 Silvertone Mosrite and a VERY odd and curious guitar labeled CONTESSA.
 It is from Italy, and looks, feels, smells, just like the JG Italians.
 Unbelievealby good player.

 Below: On the left is a RARE Wandre Doris from the mid 1960’s.
 A true work of art.
 Next is a nice ’67 Fender Jaguar and the ’67 Domino Spartan, costing about 7000% less.
 Lastly, an EKO Florentine Bass with it’s partner 6-string.